usewaypoint/email-builder-js/README.md

 ## Brought to you by Waypoint

 EmailBuilder.js is the community version of our much-loved no-code template builder on Waypoint.
-If you are looking for a better collaboration experience for your team, check out [Waypoint's email API](https://usewaypoint.com/) with a hosted template builder with dynamic LiquidJS variables, drag and drop, Markdown formatting, reusable layouts, loops, and additional blocks.
+If you are looking for a better collaboration experience for your team, check out [Waypoint's email API](https://usewaypoint.com/) with a hosted template builder with dynamic LiquidJS variables, drag and drop, reusable layouts, loops, and additional blocks.

 <br>